-Initially, the project was submitted to the institutional reviewboard approval (process #79668617.2.0000.5419).
-Patients and guardians were informed about the research project and were included in this study after reading the Research Participant Information Letter and signing the informed consent form.

-A total of 31 patients (n=31) who aged 7-12 years and who met the following inclusion criteria were selected:
+Initially, the project was submitted to the institutional reviewboard approval (process # 79668617.2.0000.5419).
+Patients and guardians were informed about the research project and were included in this study after A total of 31 patients (n=31) who aged 7-12 years and who met the following inclusion criteria were selected:

 - 1. Mixed dentition with at least fully erupted central incisors and maxillary permanent molars - 2.
 Mouth opening >25 mm - 3.
 Absence of shape and/or size dental anomalies - 4.
-Absence of extensive caries lesions on the teeth to be analyzed - Indication of orthodontic evaluation.
+Absence of extensive caries lesions on the teeth to be analyzed - 5.
+Indication of orthodontic evaluation.

 In each patient, the following procedures were performed.